 Lomar Shipping (Lomar) is Libra’s ship-owning and management group.
 Founded in 1976, the company has a mixed fleet of bulk carriers, container ships, and chemical tankers.
-For over 45 years, Lomar has maintained a strong track record of investment and reinvestment according to market cycles.
+For nearly 50 years, Lomar has maintained a strong track record of investment and reinvestment according to market cycles.

 Lomar’s fleet grew substantially between the period 1994-2003.
 Lomar then sold a total of 67 vessels during the market upturn between 2004 and 2007.